ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/office-365-atp.md

 - [Automated investigation and response capabilities](#save-time-with-automated-investigation-and-response): Save time and effort investigating and mitigating threats.

+## Office 365 ATP Plan 1 and Plan 2

+ATP is included in Office 365 E5; however, ATP Plan and ATP Plan 2 are each available as an add-on for certain subscriptions.
+To learn more, see [Feature availability across ATP plans](https://docs.microsoft.com/en-us/office365/servicedescriptions/office-365-advanced-threat-protection-service-description#feature-availability-across-advanced-threat-protection-atp-plans).

 ## Configure ATP policies

 Office 365 ATP provides numerous tools to set an appropriate level of protection for your organization.